lesongvi/aws-cloud-practitioner/deployments/README.md

 - CodeDeploy: (hybrid): Deploy code onto servers
 - CodePipeline: (hybrid): Orchestration of pipeline (from code to build to deploy)
 - CodeArtifact: (AWS only): Store software packages / dependencies on AWS
-- CodeStar: Unified view for allowing developers to do CICD and code
-- Cloud9: Cloud IDE (Integrated Development Environment) with collaboration features
 - AWS CDK: Define your cloud infrastructure using a programming language